-Knowing how and where people get information is the best way to know how and where to deliver our messages and services.
-With that in mind, Kleiner Perkins analyst Mary Meeker’s annual Internet Trends report is a valuable compilation of research and observation that sheds light in these areas to help us keep up with the constantly changing business/tech landscape.
+Knowing how and where people get information tells us how and where to deliver our messages and services.
+With that in mind, Kleiner Perkins analyst Mary Meeker’s annual Internet Trends report is a valuable compilation of research and observation.
+It sheds light on these areas to help us keep up with the ever-changing business/tech landscape.
 This year’s report, delivered at the recent “All Things Digital” conference, highlights several notable trends.

 The move to mobile is in full throttle.
-Laptop and desktop sales will continue to decline as smartphone and tablets become the devices of choice in the ‘Post PC” era.
+Laptop and desktop sales will continue to decline as smartphones and tablets become the devices of choice in the “Post PC” era.
 Apple and Samsung claimed a combined 51% market share of global smartphone unit sales in Q4 2012, making them the dominant players in the field.

 - Tablets are being adopted even more quickly than smartphones.
-Measuring the first 12 quarters after launch, iPads have sold 3-times faster than iPhones.
-Tablet sales also eclipsed sales of desktops and laptops for Q4 2012, and projections are that annual tablet shipments will surpass laptops in 2013, and total PCs in 2015.
+For the first 12 quarters after launch, iPads have sold 3-times faster than iPhones.
+Tablet sales also eclipsed sales of desktops and laptops for Q4 2012, and projections are that annual tablet shipments will surpass laptops in 2013 and total PCs in 2015.

 - Mobile Internet traffic is now 15% of total global internet traffic.

-- Time spent with print and radio continue to trend downward while TV and Internet remain steady.
+- Time spent with print and radio continues to trend downward while TV and Internet remain steady.
 Mobile, on the other hand, continues to trend upward.
-Interestingly, the money advertisers spend on print is 4-times greater than the time spent there, while money spent on mobile advertising is one-fourth the time spent, pointing to a $20B opportunity as advertisers catch up.
+Interestingly, the money that advertisers spend on print is 4-times greater than the time users spend there, while money spent on mobile advertising is one-fourth of the time spent, pointing to a $20B opportunity as advertisers catch up.

-The entire presentation is 117 slides and provides information on topics including media, global browsing, and wearable tech.
+The entire presentation is 117 slides and provides information on media, global browsing, and wearable tech.

 View full report: [no longer available]

-Everyone is talking about the shift to mobile devices.
-We can expect changes in the way business is done and how people get information as smartphones and tablets continue to proliferate.
-This article points to three strategic problems that businesses must solve as workforces become more mobile.
+Everyone is talking about the shift to mobile.
+We can expect changes in how we do business and get information as smartphones and tablets proliferate.
+This article points to three strategic problems businesses must solve as workforces become more mobile.

 Just as the internet fundamentally changed consumer behaviour and the way we do business in the 1990s, the continued rise of mobile is set to be a major disruptive force over the next decade … That is backed up by a recent Gartner survey of 2,000 chief information officers (CIOs) worldwide, with 70% putting mobile top of the list ahead of other trends such as big data, social media and cloud computing as the technology that will disrupt established business models most for the next 10 years.

-There are many benefits, mostly economic, that will drive the spread of mobile technology.
-In our own businesses, it’s a good time to develop strategies to meet our customers and partners when they’re on the go.
+Many economic benefits will drive the spread of mobile technology.
+For our businesses, it’s an excellent time to develop strategies to connect with customers and partners when they’re on the go.